Frazz by Jef Mallett for February 25, 2022

 30. Missing large

-Darth Thespian about 2 years ago
+Darth Thespian over 2 years ago

 My first thought was, “in what universe is a sedan bigger than an SUV?!?” but if you’re talking length, which seems to be the main focus here, than I suppose some, mainly older, models qualify.
 Though by the 80’s (which would be 40 years ago) I think most were not such land boats.
 Either way in terms of height and with SUVs are still bigger and yes there are too many on the roads these days.
 And in parking lots which are designed for smaller cars.
 So often I end up parking far away even when there are closer open spaces just so I don’t have to thread the needle between two of those Stupid Ugly Vast things.